 Living in the truth means seeing both good and bad clearly.

 But because of the brain’s evolved negativity bias, most of the time when we wake up, it’s to truly good news.

-How many are really true?
-What are the odds of them happening?
-If they indeed happened, how bad would it really be?
+How many of these fears are actually true?
+Here are three really important questions: What are the odds of them happening?
+If they indeed happened, how bad would it really feel?
 And if the unlikely event did happen and if it felt really bad, how would you cope?

-Think about the many things that protect and support you, from locks to laws, friends to credit cards.
-Think about the inner strengths you’ve used for tough times in the past, that you could draw upon to deal with challenges today.
+Think about the many things that protect and support you, from locks to laws, friends to health insurance.
+(Again, this is about seeing clearly, not about overestimating the resources in your life.)
+In particular, think about the inner strengths that you’ve used for tough times in the past, and which you could draw upon to deal with challenges today.

 What have you always wanted to do – but told yourself is out of reach?